 We’ll be going through each of these steps in-depth so that you can best know how to apply it to your organization.

 Performance Management Planning

 The first step to any successful management process is, of course, the planning!
 You should have already decided what the standards and checkpoints laid out from your succession planning.
-Now, you need to plan “how” to achieve those standards and checkpoints.During this process, you set the job description and the tasks involved with the day-to-day of the position.
+Now, you need to plan out the “how” to achieve those standards and checkpoints.During this process, you need to be able to define the job description and the tasks involved with the day-to-day of each position.
 Performance Management is about clarifying expectations.
 Define the expected results, objectives, and performance measurement standards for each position in your succession planning.